 As we already mentioned, there are python libraries that analyze images with ease.
 Engineers train machine learning models to detect anomalies in the photos and prevent additional expenses.

 As yesterday’s failures are today’s successes, every company needs to store information about the most critical accidents they faced while developing previous projects.
-Data scientists investigate how this accidents happened to find out the events to prevent.
+Data scientists investigate how these accidents happened to find out the events to prevent.

 The data can include not only documentation but also images, audio, and video materials.
 In other words, artificial intelligence is capable of tracking accidents and predicting them, staving off damaging situations.